dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 #### OR

-If you want to select rows that satisfy at least one of the given conditions, you can use the logical OR operator.
+If you want to select rows that satisfy at least one of the given conditions, you can use the logical `OR` operator.

-The following table describes how the logical OR operator functions:
+The following table describes how the logical `OR` operator functions:

 <p align="center">
     <img src="./images/1060-10-01-p02-a.png" alt="1060-10-01-p02-a.png" width="50%" height="50%">
 </p>

-For example, if you want to find the customers who live either in New York or Chicago, the query would look like this:
+For example, if you want to find the customers who live either in `New York` or `Chicago`, the query would look like this:

 ```sql
 SELECT * FROM customers